etijskens/et-micc/tutorials/TUTORIAL-2.rst

 2.2 Building binary extensions from Fortran
 -------------------------------------------
-Binary extension modules based on Fortran are called *f2py modules* because micc_ uses the f2py_ tool to build these binary extension modules from Fortran.
+Binary extension modules based on Fortran are called *f90 modules*.
+Micc_ uses the f2py_ tool to build these binary extension modules from Fortran.
 F2py_ is part of Numpy_.